4S1ght/Soybean/README.md

 ```

 ### `forOf(handler)`
-The `forOf` handler allows you to iterate over an iterable object, such as a `map` or other object with `Symbol.iterator`.
+The `forOf` handler allows you to iterate over an iterable object, such as a `map` or any other object with `Symbol.iterator`.
+You can pass such an object in the first parameter, or use `Symbol(string-key)` to read one object from the event object and then iterate over it.
 Similarly to the regular `for of` loop, you can also give it an ID to later be able to use `event.break` and `event.continue` inside it.

 Inside loops, three items are available through `get()` on the event object:
 - `"object"` - The object that the loop is iterating over.